github/docs/content/rest/overview/resources-in-the-rest-api.md

 #### Rate limits for requests from personal accounts

-Direct API requests that you authenticate with a {% data variables.product.pat_generic %} are user-to-server requests.
-An OAuth App or GitHub App can also make a user-to-server request on your behalf after you authorize the app.
+You can make direct API requests that you authenticate with a {% data variables.product.pat_generic %}.
+An {% data variables.product.prodname_oauth_app %} or {% data variables.product.prodname_github_app %} can also make a request on your behalf after you authorize the app.
 For more information, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)," "[AUTOTITLE](/apps/oauth-apps/using-oauth-apps/authorizing-oauth-apps)," and "[AUTOTITLE](/apps/using-github-apps/authorizing-github-apps)."

-{% data variables.product.product_name %} associates all user-to-server requests with the authenticated user.
-For OAuth Apps and GitHub Apps, this is the user who authorized the app.
-All user-to-server requests count toward the authenticated user's rate limit.
+{% data variables.product.product_name %} associates all of these requests with the authenticated user.
+For {% data variables.product.prodname_oauth_apps %} and {% data variables.product.prodname_github_apps %}, this is the user who authorized the app.
+All of these requests count toward the authenticated user's rate limit.

 {% data reusables.apps.user-to-server-rate-limits %}

 {% ifversion fpt or ghec %}

-{% data reusables.apps.user-to-server-rate-limits-ghec %}
+User access token requests are subject to a higher limit of 15,000 requests per hour and per authenticated user in the following scenarios:

+- The request is from a {% data variables.product.prodname_github_app %} that is owned by a {% data variables.product.prodname_ghe_cloud %} organization.
+- The request is from an {% data variables.product.prodname_oauth_app %} that is owned or approved by a {% data variables.product.prodname_ghe_cloud %} organization.

 {% ifversion fpt or ghec or ghes %}